rcya1/rcya1.github.io/_pages/about.md

 ### FRC Robotics

-- Programming lead of the FIRST robotics team 1257
+- Software lead of the FIRST robotics team 1257
 - Driver of robot at competitions
 - Wrote [public training curriculum](https://frc1257.github.io/robotics-training/#/) for our software team